lahdjirayhan/pychatlib/docs/anonymization.rst

 While this package can anonymize the chat data, I have to admit (and **warn** you) that it is not perfect.
-It only anonymizes username mentions, e.g. something that starts with an @ sign, and certainly **can not** anonymize names (either proper or nickname), locations, etc. that are uttered in a chat; because it can't tell.
+It only anonymizes username mentions, e.g. something that starts with an @ sign, and certainly **can not** anonymize names (either proper or nickname), locations, etc. that are uttered in the middle of a chat;
+because it can't tell.

 The general process of anonymization is: